Azure Active Directory Seamless Single Sign-On

 Azure Active Directory Seamless Single Sign-On (Azure AD Seamless SSO) automatically signs users in when they are on their corporate devices connected to your corporate network.
 When enabled, users don't need to type in their passwords to sign in to Azure AD, and usually, even type in their usernames.
 This feature provides your users easy access to your cloud-based applications without needing any additional on-premises components.

-Seamless SSO is currently in preview.
-This feature is not applicable to Active Directory Federation Services (ADFS).
+Seamless SSO is not applicable to Active Directory Federation Services (ADFS).

 - Great user experience

 - Users are automatically signed into both on-premises and cloud-based applications.

 - Users don't have to enter their passwords repeatedly.

 - No additional components needed on-premises to make this work.

 - Works with any method of cloud authentication - Password Hash Synchronization or Pass-through Authentication.

 - Can be rolled out to some or all your users using Group Policy.